HazAT/appscreens-io-uploader/README.md

 Install the gem

-    sudo gem install appscreensIoUploader
+    sudo gem install appscreens-io-uploader

 # Usage

-Call ```appscreensIoUploader``` in the forlder where your screenshots are located and pass the id of your project (the last part of the URL on https://appscreens.io/[project_id])
+Call ```appscreens-io-uploader``` in the forlder where your screenshots are located and pass the id of your project (the last part of the URL on https://appscreens.io/[project_id])

-    appscreensIoUploader [project_id]
+    appscreens-io-uploader [project_id]

-To upload screens with a different screensize than 5.5 inch use the --screenSize option (deliver string syntax use ```appscreensIoUploader existing_project --help```)
+To upload screens with a different screensize than 5.5 inch use the --screenSize option (deliver string syntax use ```appscreens-io-uploader existing_project --help```)

-    appscreensIoUploader [project_id] --screenSize=iOS-4.0-in
+    appscreens-io-uploader [project_id] --screenSize=iOS-4.0-in

 ## Uninstall

-	sudo gem uninstall appscreensIoUploader
+	sudo gem uninstall appscreens-io-uploader
-	rm -rf ~/.appscreensIoUploader
+	rm -rf ~/.appscreens-io-uploader

 # Thanks
 This gem is using pretty much the whole structure of [@KrauseFx](https://twitter.com/KrauseFx) [frameit](https://github.com/fastlane/frameit) and the [fastlane_core](https://github.com/fastlane/fastlane_core) for convenience.